Want to do something special for your kids while they’re being kept from their favorite activities? Engage them in authentic fun parachute games!

 One child stands in the middle below the parachute, and others need to avoid being touched by him or her.
 The one in the middle is the “hunter,” while all others are named “prey.”

 The hunter kid can be blindfolded for more fun and enthusiasm.

-26) Shake Up the Fruit Bowl
+26) Shake Up the Fruit Salad

-A fruit ball is prepared, and the colors match the colors of the parachute.
+A fruit ball is prepared, and the colors match the bright colors of the parachute.
 The one chosen is taken to be the attacking site for kids.